ninpnin/loss-functions/README.md

 i.e. the mean squared error.

 Indeed, mean squared error is the most commonly used loss function in neural networks for regression tasks.
-Implicitly, we are performing the mean regression on a Normal distribution in the codomain, assuming homoscedasticity.
+Implicitly, we are performing the mean regression on a normal distribution in the codomain, assuming homoscedasticity.
 Usually, we just don't estimate the variance when training neural networks–but we could and can if it's useful.
 We can also relax the assumption of homoscedasticity if we want a non-static codomain variance wrt. the domain.

 ## Gamma distributed codomain